- Pre-exposure prophylaxis (PrEP) is an anti-viral medicine taken by a person who does not have HIV to lower their chance of infection.

 - It’s a good idea to talk to your doctor about your circumstances, so they can recommend the best PrEP regimen for you.

 What is PrEP?

-For more information, visit the get PEP website.
+For more information on PEP, visit the get PEP website.

 Who should consider taking PrEP?

-- men and women who have sex with drug users without condoms
+- people who have sex without condoms with people who use drugs

 Note that if you are already infected with HIV, taking PrEP does not reduce the risk of transferring the virus to other people through sexual contact or blood.

 Are there side effects of PrEP?